Edith Cavell: Centenary

 To commemorate the centenary of her death in 2015, work went ahead to restore Cavell's grave in the grounds of Norwich Cathedral after being awarded a £50,000 grant and was completed in 2016. and fourteen paintings by Brian Whelan were commissioned by Norwich Cathedral to commemorate Cavell's life and death.
 Norwich Cathedral held a memorial service, performed live on BBC Radio 4 on 11 October 2015.
 In addition to cathedral clergy, guests such as General Richard Dannatt, and actress Matilda Ziegler performed various spoken vignettes organised by Canon Peter Doll.
 Anto Morra sang unaccompanied his "Edith Louisa Cavell" lyrics to a tune written by Percy Paradise.

 The centenary was also marked by two new musical compositions.
 The 40-minute oratorio Eventide: In Memoriam Edith Cavell by Patrick Hawes premiered in Norwich Cathedral in July 2014 and had its London premiere in St Clement Danes, The Strand, London on 12 October 2015, the exact centenary of her death.
 The Belgian Edith Cavell Commemoration Group also commissioned a 20-minute-long setting of the Latin Mass by David Mitchell for the centenary - it premiered in Holy Trinity Pro-Cathedral, Brussels on 10 October 2015, in the same choir stalls where Cavell sang in 1915, with Haydn's Missa in Angustiis also performed at the same concert.

 Cavell was featured on a UK commemorative £5 coin, part of a set issued in 2015 by the Royal Mint to mark the centenary of the war.
-On 12 October that year a bust in the Montjoiepark in Uccle, Belgium, was inaugurated by Princess Anne, Princess Royal of Great Britain and Princess Astrid of Belgium.
+On 12 October that year a bust in the Montjoiepark in Uccle, Belgium, was inaugurated by Anne, Princess Royal and Princess Astrid of Belgium.
 2015 also saw a tombstone-shaped monument erected in the memorial garden dedicated to her in Inverness.

 On the centenary of her execution, an event funded by the University of Salford took place at Sacred Trinity where historian Sir Ian Kershaw and Christine Hallett of the UK Centre for the History of Nursing and Midwifery, spoke.

 The memorial on her grave was renewed in 2016.
 On 4 December 2018 a Google Doodle was created to celebrate her 153rd birthday.
 The centenary of her repatriation in May 2019 was marked by another half-muffled peal of bells at St Martin's Church in Dover.